 There is a gender gap in malnutrition...

-National nutrition strategies should prioritize improving the nutritional status of women of reproductive age, and strengthen women’s capacity to provide nutritious diets for themselves, their children and their families.
-Specifically, countries should set targets for halving underweight and anemia among women 15 to 49 years by 2020 and for eliminating both by 2030.
-To achieve these goals, nutrition stakeholders should work together to simultaneously increase the supply of foods and supplements designed to meet the nutritional needs of younger women, with a special focus on iron-folic acid supplements and iron-fortified staple foods, and encourage their use by educating women, by providing cash transfers conditional on their use, by offering them as incentives for other healthy behaviors (e.g. childhood vaccination, prenatal care visits), and by making them available in the places women frequent daily (e.g. schools, workplaces and shops).
-Special support should be provided to enable breastfeeding in hospitals, homes and workplaces and to support women to transition to cooking methods that do not create the current high levels of household air pollution that are contributing to a massive burden of death and disability.
+National nutrition strategies should prioritize improving the nutritional status of women of reproductive age, and strengthen women’s capacity to provide nutritious diets for themselves, their children, and their families.
+Specifically, countries should set targets for halving underweight and anemia among women 15 to 49 years by 2020, and for eliminating both by 2030.
+To achieve these goals, nutrition stakeholders should work together to simultaneously increase the supply of foods and supplements designed to meet the nutritional needs of younger women, with a special focus on iron-folic acid supplements and iron-fortified staple foods, and encourage their use by educating women, by providing cash transfers conditional on their use, by making cash conditional on other healthy behaviors (e.g. childhood vaccination, prenatal care visits), and by making them available in the places women frequent daily (e.g. schools, workplaces, and shops).
+Governments should develop plans for close obesity gender gaps and halve obesity rates among women 15-49 by 2030.

-The United Nations, its agencies and partners should support this focus on the nutritional status of women 15 to 49 years as the key to achieving the new Sustainable Development Goals of ending child malnutrition and addressing the nutritional needs of adolescent girls, pregnant and breastfeeding women.
-The UN should encourage all development partners with a stake in meeting these goals to increase investments in high-impact interventions with a proven track record of improving women’s own nutritional status and their capacity to reduce childhood malnutrition.
+The United Nations, its agencies, and partners should support this focus on the nutritional status of women 15 to 49 years as the key to achieving the Sustainable Development Goals of ending child malnutrition, addressing the nutritional needs of adolescent girls, pregnant, and breastfeeding women, and reducing by one third deaths from non-communicable diseases.
+The UN should encourage all development partners with a stake in meeting these goals to increase investments in high-impact interventions with a proven track record of improving women’s own nutritional status, and their capacity to reduce childhood malnutrition.
 New investments should target the largest populations of malnourished women.
 Full engagement of the private sector is required to achieve these goals as food is a private market transaction in all but the most fragile of humanitarian settings.
 The UN should also lead the charge in a data revolution to fill the considerable gaps in our knowledge of the nutritional status of women of reproductive age at national and sub-national levels.